BevanR/Drupal-password-encryption-for-WordPress/readme.txt

 = Will **existing** users need to reset their password before they can login? =

-No.  Drupal support's WP core's password encryption algorithm too.
+No.  Drupal supports WP core's password encryption algorithm too.
 So they can continue to login using the same password even after the plugin is activated.

 = Will **imported** users need to reset their password before they can login? =